 It signals that we are sharp navigators of the world of language and communication, and thus able to ensure that our customers’ projects touch down safely and on time – every time!

 WordPilots collaborates with businesses of all sizes across many different industries and both in Denmark and abroad.
 Our biggest customers work in IT, manufacturing and advertising, and come to us for language solutions in areas such as documentation, software, technology, marketing and law.
 However, we have many strings to our bow, so please ask how we can help you.

-WordPilots works within many different fields, but our core competences lie within IT, telecommunications, technology, tourism, marketing and biomedical engineering.
+WordPilots works within many different fields, but our core competences lie within IT, telecommunications, technology, tourism, marketing, law and biomedical engineering.

 The days of translators working with a pen and paper and a dictionary or two are long gone!

 Today, translators work in many different translation programs, with terminology databases and online dictionaries, while also using the Internet as a search tool.

 Since all translation work takes place on computers, we need editable source files.
 Having editable files also allows us to quickly analyse the source texts using our translation tools before preparing quotations, and thus quickly find out how many words the texts contain, and how many sentences – if any – are repetitions.